 onto your computer and working correctly.
 If you are currently playing either BG or SI

 on your machine this is probably done right.
 To make sure you have the correct version,

-ensure that it says X.XX SVN (X.XX stands for some version number) during Exult's
+ensure that it says X.XX GIT (X.XX stands for some version number) during Exult's

 start-up screen (for example see